Powered by

 The Bitcoin Rainbow Chart

 The Rainbow Chart gets its name from the eight colored bands that segment the ranges of BTC price, which are playfully separated into categories like “Fire Sale,” “Accumulate,” “HODL,” and “Maximum Bubble Territory.”
 These color bands follow a logarithmic regression mapped over the dates of bitcoin halving dates that has thus far provided a valid framework for predicting long-term market cycle trends.
-The Bitcoin Rainbow Chart puts forth a colorful and playful method of looking at long-term price movements while ignoring the “hype” of daily volatility.
+The Bitcoin Rainbow Chart puts forth a colorful and playful method of looking at long-term historic price movements while ignoring the “hype” of daily volatility.

-The Puell Multiple Crypto Indicator
+Understanding the Puell Multiple in Crypto Indicator

 Although block rewards are constant between halving events, the USD value of block rewards changes as the market price of BTC fluctuates.
 As such, traders find it helpful to consider the daily value of block rewards.
 This indicator is known as the Puell Multiple, a metric that compares the revenue of BTC miners to the price of BTC.
 More specifically, this coin metric estimates the amount of sell pressure originating from miners as they sell BTC rewards to cover fixed costs like mining hardware and electricity.

 Using the Puell Multiple, traders can utilize a single metric to determine how healthy miner revenue is on any given day.
-In other words, high Puell Multiple might suggest minimal sell pressure, while a low Puell Multiple might indicate considerable sell pressure.
+In other words, a high Puell Multiple might suggest minimal sell pressure, while a low Puell Multiple might indicate considerable sell pressure.
 Because miners (especially major institutional miners) often have access to a high volume of BTC, understanding their pressure to sell can reveal short-term price trends before the movement has become evident in the markets.
-Although helpful, the original Puell multiple did not include transaction fees that miners can receive, excluding them from overall mining revenue estimates.
-However, as BTC adoption grew, fees began to account for a more significant portion of miners’ total revenue.
-As a result, the Puell multiple now includes total miner revenue, inclusive of both fees and block rewards.

 The Stock-to-Flow (S2F) Crypto Model

-The Stock-to-Flow (S2F) model has been used across several asset classes for decades, and is built upon the assumption that scarcity drives value.
-The S2F model determines the ratio between a commodity's current stock and the flow of its new production.
+The Stock-to-Flow (S2F) model has been used across several asset classes for decades and is built upon the assumption that scarcity drives value.
+The S2F model determines the ratio between a commodity's current stock market and the flow of its new production.
 While these variables are more apparent for traditional assets, traders can amend the model inputs to accommodate digital assets.
 Because the price of BTC usually tracks the S2F ratio, it has become the most popular input for this model.

 For example, in April of 2021, the SF2 ratio was: